Dog friendly holidays in South Devon

 Find out more about the local area by visiting the Dittiscombe Estate & Cottages page.

-Whats our Guests say about Dittiscombe
+What our Guests with dogs say about Dittiscombe

 Lovely cottages.
 Ruth and John, the owners were so helpful.
 Loads of fields and woods to walk in from the cottage.
 Even biscuits for the dog.
 Wonderful.